 Couple Woke Up To A Real Life Moose Stuck In Their Swimming Pool

-When Paul Koch was preparing his breakfast last month he noticed something unusual in his pool.
-Right on the deep end, a large female moose was taking a swim while all wrapped up in the solar cover.
-That's when he immediately knew that she was in deep of some help.
+When Paul Koch was preparing his breakfast last month, he noticed something unusual in his pool.
+Right at the deep end, a large female moose was taking a swim while all wrapped up in the solar cover.
+That's when he immediately knew that she was in need of some help.

-Ever since the COVID-19 outbreak started, Koch started noticing more wildlife around his Ottawa home.
+Ever since the COVID-19 outbreak started, Koch had begun noticing more wildlife around his Ottawa home.
 However, he had never seen an animal as impressive as a moose.

 Koch didn't waste any time and immediately rushed outside to pull the solar cover off the curious animal.
 The moose continued paddling around in the water and had no trouble swimming.